ccp-eva/bead-dispenser/README.md

 https://user-images.githubusercontent.com/9831678/169273257-3fe446e2-8038-4976-b90e-d845b3b6b8b8.mp4

 ## Overview

 This DIY bead dispenser was used as a companion apparatus for [Sarah Pope-Caldwell’s](https://sarahmichellepope.com/) _Nifty Shifty_ Game Battery.
 Specifically, the dispenser receives a signal (i.e., a positive integer) from the game, which starts a NEMA 14 stepper motor releasing the number of requested beads.
-The Arduino sketech was developed by [Steven Kalinke](https://www.eva.mpg.de/de/comparative-cultural-psychology/staff/steven-kalinke/).
+The Arduino sketch was developed by [Steven Kalinke](https://www.eva.mpg.de/de/comparative-cultural-psychology/staff/steven-kalinke/).

 Initially, [Dylan T Guenther](https://neurology.ufl.edu/profile/guenther-dylan/) provided us with his modifications from [thingiverse](https://www.thingiverse.com/thing:1771176), and then [Raik Pieszek](https://www.eva.mpg.de/comparative-cultural-psychology/staff/raik-pieszek/) made significant modifications to meet our requirements.
 You will find all the `stl` files within the repository’s [`stl` directory](./stl/).